How to Build a Wooden Kids' DIY Swing Set

 Once cement has fully dried around each of the vertical posts, place a level on top of the crossbeam to ensure a perfectly level fit.

 Measure, Mark and Cut Swing Seats

 Using measuring tape and pencil, mark 2x4 pine planks to standard seat width which is 18-20 inches (Image 1).
 Cut swing seat to size using a circular saw (Image 2).

 Attach Exterior Lag Eye Screws to Swing Seat

 Use measuring tape and a pencil to measure and mark placement of exterior lag eye screws along swing seats.
 The lag eye screws should be inset one inch from the left and right edges of the swing seat, centered between the front and back edges (Image 1).
 Use a drill bit to create a hole (Image 2).
 Next, secure the lag eye screws through the hole with bolts and fender washers (Image 3).

 Install Screw Swing Hardware to Crossbeam

-Standing on ladder, use measuring tape to determine exact width of crossbeam starting from the inside edge of each of the support beams (Image 1).
-Next, use speed square to ensure each mark is perfectly level to the other (Image 2).
-Use drill and drill bit to create pilot holes for screw swing hardware.
+Standing on a ladder, use measuring tape to determine the exact width of the crossbeam starting from the inside edge of each of the support beams (Image 1).
+Next, use a speed square to ensure each mark is perfectly level to the other (Image 2).
+Use a drill and drill bit to create pilot holes for screw swing hardware.
 Install screw swing hardware into holes (Image 3).